 After creating a new timeline, you can manage this timeline such as rename, set as main timeline or remove that timeline easily.
-Simply select a timeline form the Timeline Selector.
+Simply select a timeline from the Timeline Selector.

-Then, click the drop-down arrow next to the New Timeline to button.
+Then, click the drop-down arrow next to the New Timeline + button